wufoo/docs/source/includes/_login.md

 password       | Required.
 The user's password subdomain      | Optional.
 The user's subdomain.
 Is required if the email belongs to a sub-user or the email address is used on multiple accounts.
 <aside class="warning">If you submit a request without the subdomain, but there's a conflict, the request will return a 409 error</aside>

+A successful response will contain:

+ApiKey - This is the user's API Key.
+You can then use this to make API requests on their behalf.

+UserLink - This is a link for the corresponding Users request for this specific user.

+Subdomain - The subdomain for the user.
+You’ll need this to make proper API requests to the user's account.

+### Sub-users and Multiple subdomains

+If the user you're trying to access is either:
+- A subuser of the account
+- An Account Creator and/or sub-user on multiple accounts the subdomain parameter is required.

+If you leave out the subdomain, but one of the above criteria applies, you'll receive a 409 error.
+To avoid this, we recommend making all requests with the relevant subdomain parameter, even if it's not technically "required."